3 Reasons to Lock Your Medications Over the Holidays

 Amongst the gift-giving and good cheer, how much attention are you giving to medication safety this holiday season?

-After all, you’ve got a calendar full of parties, events, shopping, wrapping, baking, traveling, and more.
-But, despite your packed holiday schedule, the holiday season is one of the most critical times of year to focus on medication safety in your home.
+After all, you’ve got a calendar full of parties, events, shopping, wrapping, traveling, and more.
+But, despite your packed holiday schedule, the holidays can be one of the most critical times of the year to focus on medication safety in your home.

 Here are three reasons to lock your meds over the holidays:

-It’s very likely the number of people in and out of your home increases during the holiday season – and with it comes an increased chance that someone could find a bottle of painkillers, anti-anxiety medication, ADD medication, or other potent prescription drugs.
+It’s very likely the number of people in and out of your home increases during the holiday season—and with it comes an increased chance that someone could find a bottle of painkillers, anti-anxiety medication, ADD medication, or other potent prescription drugs in your home.

 Not all prescription drug misuse is an attempt to “get high.”

-The majority of youth who experiment with prescription drugs for the first time obtain these drugs from family members or a friend’s family member without consent.
+The majority of youth who experiment with prescription drugs for the first time obtain these drugs from family members or friends, often without consent.

 Locking medications securely with a medication locking device protects your medications and prevents you from being an unwitting supplier to a pill-seeking guest.

-The majority of schools are closed for approximately 2-3 weeks over “winter break” in the U.S. Which means your kids (or grandkids) could be spending much more time inside your home during the holiday season.
+Most schools are closed for approximately 2-weeks over “winter break” in the U.S., which means your kids (or grandkids) could be spending much more time inside your home during the holiday season.

 Even if you don’t have prescription drugs in the house, securing over-the-counter (OTC) medications can be a good idea during winter break.

-Securing OTC medications in a medication lock box can help keep your kids safe and protect their friends who may be at your home from accidental or intentional OTC abuse.
+Securing OTC medications in a medication lock box can help keep your kids safe— and protect their friends who may be at your home—from OTC medicine abuse.

 One in three Americans will travel over the holiday season.